projectcalico/calico/getting-started/kubernetes/vpp/ipsec.md

 - the [VPP dataplane]({{ site.baseurl }}/getting-started/kubernetes/vpp/getting-started) configured
 - [IP-in-IP encapsulation]({{ site.baseurl }}/networking/vxlan-ipip) configured between the nodes

+Also ensure that all the pods in your cluster are running and all containers are ready using `kubectl get pods -o wide -A` before attempting to enable IPsec.

 ### How to

 - [Create the IKEv2 PSK](#create-the-ikev2-psk)